« State-specific resources North Dakota

 Construction Lien Waivers in North Dakota

-Required Format: North Dakota does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: North Dakota does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: North Dakota does not require waivers to be notarized.
+Required notarization: North Dakota does not require waivers to be notarized.

 North Dakota does not have statutory lien waiver forms.
 Waivers are generally governed by contract and must be clear and unambiguous to be enforceable.